Explanation Bias is a Product: Revealing the Hidden Lexical and Position Preferences in Post-Hoc Feature Attribution: Experiments on Artificial Data

 \subsection{Bias Metrics}

 Given an attribution method, the instance-wise \mbox{top-1} explanations computed on a test dataset form a frequency distribution over the lexical categories and position indices (Figure \ref{fig:figure1}).
 These distributions may reflect a bias from the method itself.
 However, possible biases from pre-training and random weight initialisation would also surface in this way.
 To properly differentiate between bias types, we propose an analysis framework that includes three key metrics for bias quantification: (a) \textbf{Bias-cons}, the consistency of the frequency bias between the different random seeded runs; (b) \textbf{Bias-agg}, the bias of the aggregate distribution (of a specific attribution method) over 10 fine-tuned models trained with different random seeds; (c) \textbf{Bias-attr}, the bias that is specific to the attribution method, compared to other methods.
-In principle, the framework is applicable to any attribution method and any top-$k$ value.
-The proposed baseline is valid in a controlled setting and might need adjustment based on the nature of the task.
-We use a different baseline for causal relation detection in §\ref{sec:experiments_on_causal_relation_data}.
+In principle, the framework is applicable to any attribution method and top-$k$ value.